kilam8900/Custom-Kernel-SM-A325F/Documentation/sound/hd-audio/notes.rst

     change the headphone amp and mic bias VREF capabilities power_save_node (bool)
-    advanced power management for each widget, controlling the power state (D0/D3) of each widget node depending on the actual pin and stream states power_down_unused (bool)
+    advanced power management for each widget, controlling the power sate (D0/D3) of each widget node depending on the actual pin and stream states power_down_unused (bool)
     power down the unused widgets, a subset of power_save_node, and